I Am At Tate Exchange Festival

 Throughout the week a film based on the artwork 'Brinco' by Judi Werthein will be showing on loop in the Tate Exchange room.
 This film was made in collaboration with Beatrice Tate School, Garratt Park School & Ickburgh School.
 Join Beatrice Tate students at the artwork itself to hear why they chose to make it the focus of their film.

 Wednesday 27 March

 Students from Parayhouse School will present their own political demonstration, moving through the Turbine Hall and into the Blavatnik Building, with a collection of individual works based on the work of Bob & Roberta Smith.

 Lucky Move & Draw!

-Parayhouse School have devised a giant movement drawing game using symbols, based on the work of Julie Mehretu, for visitors to play and add to, in the Southwark Room from Wednesday 27 March.
+Parayhouse School have devised a giant movement drawing game using symbols, based on the work of Julie Mehretu, for visitors to play and add to in the Southwark Room all day.

 Sound Sharing, Inspired by Franz West